UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

 These are numbers of physical cores: multiply by two for virtual cores with hyperthreading.

+Here are the processors each node type has:
+* C: Intel(R) Xeon(R) Gold 6248 CPU @ 2.50GHz
+* Y: Intel(R) Xeon(R) Gold 6248 CPU @ 2.50GHz
+* Z: Intel(R) Xeon(R) Gold 6240M CPU @ 2.60GHz

+(If you ever need to check this, you can include `cat /proc/cpuinfo` in your jobscript so you get it in your job's .o file for the exact node your job ran on.
+You will get an entry for every core).

 ### Restricting to one node type

 The scheduler will schedule your job on the relevant nodetype